OpenLiberty/cloud-hosted-guide-converter/testing-file.md

 # What you'll learn

-You will learn how to run and update a simple REST microservice on an Open Liberty server.
+You will learn how to run and update a simple REST microservice on Open Liberty.
-You will use Maven throughout the guide to build and deploy the microservice as well as to interact with the running server instance.
+You will use Maven throughout the guide to build and deploy the microservice as well as to interact with the running Liberty instance.

-Open Liberty is an application server designed for the cloud.
+Open Liberty is an open application framework designed for the cloud.
 It's small, lightweight, and designed with modern cloud-native application development in mind.
-It supports the full MicroProfile and Jakarta EE APIs and is composable, meaning that you can use only the features that you need, keeping the server lightweight, which is great for microservices.
+It supports the full MicroProfile and Jakarta EE APIs and is composable, meaning that you can use only the features that you need, keeping everything lightweight, which is great for microservices.
 It also deploys to every major cloud platform, including Docker, Kubernetes, and Cloud Foundry.